 When employees work efficiently and effectively, it saves the company money.
 When a company rewards effectiveness, it's indicating that it values working smarter and achieving results.

 In comparison, nonprofits can interpret long hours in the office as a sign of greater commitment to the cause.
-Nonprofit managers may communicate, directly or indirectly, that they see those who work the most hours as working the hardest; a consequence of this messaging is that employees do not have the incentive to work more efficiently or consider whether they are working hard on the right things.
+Nonprofit managers may communicate, directly or indirectly, that they see those who work the most hours as working the hardest; a consequence of this messaging is that employees do not have an incentive to work more efficiently or consider whether they are working on the right things.

 Hiring the Right People

 Large for-profit companies have the resources to do more extensive recruiting than most nonprofits.
 But large HR budgets are not the only advantage for-profits have over nonprofits.

 One of the things corporations seem to do well is hiring people with the appropriate levels of education and training for a position.

 The best example is that for-profit companies hire professional administrative assistants for administrative assistant work, a hiring practice that is less common in the nonprofit world.

 Nonprofits can get the HR piece right for their senior-level positions and hire people with the right balance of skills, education, and experience.
 For more junior positions--positions that are essentially administrative assistant positions--many nonprofits choose to hire individuals with advanced degrees.

 Hiring individuals with advanced degrees for roles that might not even require a college degree can cause an undercurrent of discontentment in the organization.
 This is especially true if an organization has several admin roles filled by over-qualified individuals.